 Our system simply would not function if it weren’t for the compassionate, community minded physicians like you throughout the Commonwealth who choose to become local medical examiners.
-If you are a physician licensed to practice in Virginia and desire to serve as a local medical examiner, we invite you to speak to an assistant chief medical examiner in the district office of the Chief Medical Examiner closest to you. http://www.vdh.state.va.us/medExam/ContactUs.htm.
+If you are a doctor of medicine or osteopathic medicine, a physician assistant, or a nurse practitioner and licensed in the Commonwealth of Virginia and desire to serve as a local medical examiner, we invite you to speak to an assistant chief medical examiner in the district office of the Chief Medical Examiner closest to you. http://www.vdh.state.va.us/medExam/ContactUs.htm.

-Please send a letter requesting an appointment as a local medical examiner along with a copy of your curriculum vitae and Virginia medical license to:
+Please send a letter requesting an appointment as a local medical examiner along with a copy of your curriculum vitae, driver’s license,. and Virginia medical license to:

 Virginia Department of Health